 - Joseph Arendsen Real Estate AgentCloseJoseph Arendsen Real Estate Agent at True Local Realty Group | COMPASS Currently accepting new clients

 Be ready to make price adjustments as needed

-For Boyer, the most significant factor she considers when determining if and when a price reduction is necessary is the average days on the market (DOM) for your area.
-If the DOM for your location is around 20 days and your property has been listed for nearly 40 days, then your agent will likely suggest you drop your price.
+For Boyer, the most important factor she considers when determining if a price reduction is necessary is the average days on the market (DOM) for your area.
+If the DOM for your location is around 20 days and your property has been listed for nearly 40 days, then your agent probably will suggest you drop your price.

 Contrary to popular belief, price reductions aren’t all bad.
 Blum says she’ll sometimes reduce a list price by $1,000-$2,000 just to get buyer attention.

 “If there’s a price change of any kind, whatever buyer has looked at that property online is going to be notified,” she says.
 “If they looked at it or liked it at all, they’ll be reminded of the home.”